The new WordPress block editor (Gutenberg) introduced an awesome feature called Reusable Blocks.

 A reusable block is a content block that can be saved to be used later.

-Reusable blocks were introduced in the new WordPress block editor called Gutenberg.
-Prior to Gutenberg, WordPress had no such feature allowing you to save parts of your content.
+Reusable blocks were introduced in the WordPress 5.0.
+Prior to that, WordPress had no such feature allowing you to save parts of your content.

-But with Gutenberg and its block functionality, this has become possible and is helpful in many ways.
+But with the Block Editor and its block functionality, this has become possible and is helpful in many ways.

 Now, instead of just copying and pasting a content snippet you want to reuse, you can simply save the content block and add it to other posts with a simple click.